rahmatagungj/owntest/README.md

 Expects that the actual value is equal to the expected value.

+- `expect(actual).toStrictEqual(expected)`

+Expects that the actual value is strictly equal to the expected value.

 - `expect(actual).toBeType(expected)`

 Expects that the actual value is of the same type as the expected value.